AaronDovTurkel/the-poem-pocket-client/README.md

 You can create an account and/or login if you are already a user.
 The profile image on the top right is your site guide.
 If you click on it a list of different pages will be display.
 In the current beta version you can:

-1. view old poems in "My Poem Pocket"
+1. view old poems in "Poem Pocket"

 2. view the current poem of the day and add your own stanza from the "Dashboard"